babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 @ios-bot-babylon test_pr
 ```

-The same workflows as Slack command are supported.
+The same workflows as Slack commands are supported.
 To see the list of supported workflows look for `parameters` section in the CircleCI config file.

-Note: you won't get any feedback in the PR with the results of the triggered command or wether it was correct or not (yet), but Slack messages with the result will be posted by the bot in #ios-build channel as usual when CI finishes reunning the jobs.
+Note: you won't get any feedback in the PR with the results of the triggered command or whether it was correct or not (yet), but Slack messages with the result will be posted by the bot in #ios-build channel as usual when CI finishes re-running the jobs.